 Furthermore, traditional gemstone dealers tend to be secretive about everything.
 (Sometimes this is for good reasons, such as personal security).
 Unfortunately, however, sometimes this secrecy is to prevent change to one’s business model, which keeps miners dependent on an outdated system of trade.
 This trade may be beneficial for miners in some locations, where cash is needed, roads are poor, and where they may receive a ‘fair‘ price.
 However, in many more situations, it is a cruel irony that gemstone miners pull luxury materials from the Earth and are working while hungry because of the low prices they receive.

-I had met the Tanzanian Women Miners’ Association (TAWOMA) in 2016 through an educational collaboration with an international gemological partner and while I was still working in the global nonprofit sector.
-The gemology collaboration aimed to teach gemstone value-factors to artisanal miners, help miners understand how to pre-sort their gems by value, better understand the various gemstone value chains (fine gems, specimen markets, bead and carving quality, etc.) so that ultimately miners would be able to use gemstone education to help change their lives.
+While working at Pact, a global development NGO, I had met the Tanzanian Women Miners’ Association (TAWOMA).
+I had been developing an educational collaboration with the Gemological Institute of America (GIA).
+The gemology collaboration aimed to teach gemstone value-factors to artisanal miners, help miners understand how to pre-sort their gems by value, better understand the various gemstone value chains (e.g. fine gems, specimen markets, bead and carving quality, etc.) so that ultimately miners would be able to use gemstone education to change their own lives.
 It worked.
 The initial pilot class of women miners improved their incomes between 3 to 5 times.
+GIA trainers would return to the initial sites again and again over the years to marvel at the visible changes and stories of impact within the rural community.

-At the end of the program, the women gem miners requested more market opportunities to sell their gemstones.
+At the end of the 2017 pilot program (which would eventually expand), the women gem miners in Tanga requested more market opportunities to sell their gemstones.
 They said that their rural location limited their sales opportunities and their own poverty limited their mobility to travel.
-At the same time, when I was giving presentations about this program, the most common question that I would receive from the jewelry sector was: How do we buy gems from these women miners?
+At the same time, when I was giving presentations to the jewelry sector about this program, the most common question that I would receive from the audience was: How do we buy gems from these women miners?
 The Moyo Gems program was born shortly thereafter.

 To support Moyo Gems, please contact me and I can advise you for free on the best way to support the program from wherever you are.
-It is best to support the program directly via its national partners in Tanzania (TAWOMA and TAWOMA Youth) or (AWEIK and GemFund).
+For true development and national leadership to occur, it is best to support the program directly via its national partners in Tanzania and Kenya.
 I am happy to guide you… Click on the ‘contact me’ tab and send me a message.

 “The Hidden Journey of the Women Gemstone Miners of East Africa,” in Gems & Jewellery Magazine.
 Published by the Gemmology Association of Great Britain.
 Summer 2025.
 Print and Online Edition. (click link or scroll below for PDF)